-Total Committee Meetings in 2021 14 (the number of meetings held by each committee is set forth below)
+Total Committee Meetings in 2022

+17 (the number of meetings held by each committee is set forth below)

-Director Attendance in 2021
+Director Attendance in 2022

 All of our incumbent Board members attended 75% or more of the meetings of the Board and the committees on which they each served, held during the period for which they served as directors or committee members.
 Our policy is to invite and encourage each member of our Board to be present at our annual meetings of stockholders.
-All of our incumbent directors attended our 2021 annual meeting of stockholders either in person or by telephone.
+All of our directors who then served on the Board attended our 2022 annual meeting of stockholders either in person or by telephone.